 As a character she’s very tough.
 She’s a soldier, a fighter, she gets things done when she wants it and has a very commanding presence that comes with sass and class.
 She could hold up comparably her male counterparts in the MCU and even the heavy hitters themselves.
 Among the major female characters in the MCU, Agent Carter is definitely among the handful who are excellently written and portrayed.
 Amidst all that bite, she has this sensitivity and vulnerability that’s just as beautiful and interesting as her tough side.

 At the end of the day, you cannot deny that she brings so much to the MCU as a whole and an eight episode series could not be more perfect for that character and franchise.
 She has one of the widest connections/relations with key MCU players.
 You have Steve Rogers, Bucky Barnes, the Starks, Hank Pym and the entirety SHIELD by association.

 It’s amazing how the Captain America franchise – which was at one point the least exciting in the MCU – is sort of taking the lead with pushing narrative of the universe.
-From a franchise that was perceived as boring to its 180 degree transition to the top of the mountain, this whole Cap universe is in damn good hands and shape and Agent Carter will be there to enrich it and enforce it check this content url you will see why!
+From a franchise that was perceived as boring to its 180 degree transition to the top of the mountain, this whole Cap universe is in damn good hands and shape and Agent Carter will be there to enrich it and enforce you will see why!
 How great it is to know that of the most forgotten characters in modern comic books is today one of the most flourishing in the cinematic universe.